12 Animals That Go Through Metamorphosis

 Tadpoles have long tails, no discernible legs, and swim through the water, unlike their adult counterparts.

-These animals that go through metamorphosis bodies expand along with their tails as they mature, and their legs start to form.
+These animals undergo metamorphosis, and as they mature, their bodies expand along with their tails, and their legs start to form.

 Some animals are particularly aquatic and like to reside close to huge bodies of water.
 Most toads and other animals leave the water to live solely terrestrial lives.